asgerf/bracket-rename/README.md

 **0.2.7 Nov 2, 2014**

 - Editor will now respond with a mini-popup error if the source contains a syntax error.
 Previously it would silently fail.
+- Fixed a bug in property renaming that would cause the first group of tokens to automatically be selected.

 **0.2.6 May 4, 2014**